- Apparel brand minä founded by designer Akira Minagawa.

 - Introduced minä perhonen designed fragrance and candle coffrets in collaboration with French fragrance maker diptyque.

-- Launched a gallery-like store called galleria in Kyoto, along with a new apparel line of the same name focused on monochromatic designs and patterns.
+- Opened a gallery-like store called galleria in Kyoto, along with a new apparel line of the same name focused on monochromatic designs and patterns.

 - Released the original lotus stool.
 (Manufactured by Sakura Seisakusho.)